RowboTony/vultitool/spec.md

 > *Become the definitive source of technical truth for Vultisig—starting with a foundational CLI tool and comprehensive ecosystem analysis.
 Enable better documentation, developer onboarding, and automated testing for the next phase of Vultisig’s growth.*

-- **Primary goal:**
-  Understand Vultisig at the deepest level (“O’Reilly book” depth) to enable better contribution, documentation, and tooling.
+- **Primary goal:** Understand Vultisig at the deepest level (“O’Reilly book” depth) to enable better contribution, documentation, and tooling.
-- **Secondary goal:**
-  Build a cross-platform CLI (“vultitool”) as the reference implementation for Vultisig vault, transaction, and swap functions.
+- **Secondary goal:** Build a cross-platform CLI (`vultitool`) as the reference implementation for Vultisig vault, transaction, and swap functions.
-- **Long-term:**
-  Establish a knowledge base for both humans and AI, and lay the foundation for an automated, test-driven Vultisig ecosystem.
+- **Long-term:** Establish a knowledge base for both humans and AI, and lay the foundation for an automated, test-driven Vultisig ecosystem.

 ---

 ## Background

 - Vultisig is a novel, seedless crypto wallet leveraging MPC TSS (GG20/DKLS, ECDSA/EdDSA) for transaction signing.
-- Core innovation: No seed phrases—vault “parts” (`.vult` files) instead.
+- Core innovation: No seed phrases—vault "parts" (`.vult` files) instead.
 - Supports hot (2-of-2) and secure (2-of-3) vaults.
 - Primary codebase split: iOS, Windows, Android, Web (browser extension).
-- Swapping powered by ThorChain and LiFi.
+- Swapping powered by ThorChain, LiFi, and more.

+**Official Vultisig Resources:**
+- **Website**: [https://vultisig.com/](https://vultisig.com/) - Download the app and learn more
+- **Documentation**: [https://docs.vultisig.com/](https://docs.vultisig.com/) - Complete user and developer guides
+- **Source Code**: [https://github.com/vultisig/](https://github.com/vultisig/) - Official repositories and development

 ---